milyo001/.NET-Design-Patterns-Examples/README.md

 # .NET-Design-Patterns-Examples
 An educational project where all .NET design patterns are implemented with given examples.
 > :warning: **Bad practise alert**: A lot of public fields in the repository examples.
-In real projects use encapsulation!
+In real projects use encapsulation and always think how to expose your data.

 # Content
 ## SOLID Design Principles